Business and Economics

 Economics helps learners appreciate that our natural resources are scarce and that we have to make choices about how we use them.
 These choices have implications for the way that we live now and the lives of future generations.

-Economics helps students understand the costs and benefits of our choices and to appreciate the interdependence of individuals and communities in today’s global economy.
-It is particularly useful if you want to study Accountancy, Law or Finance.
+Economics helps students understand the costs and benefits of our choices and to appreciate the interdependence of individuals and communities in today’s global economy. it is particularly useful if you want to study Accountancy, Law or Finance.